 Buenos Aires

 Buenos Aires is the capital of Argentina and one of the most culturally rich cities in Latin America.
 Located on the eastern shore of the Rio de la Plata, it is known for its European-style architecture, passionate tango music and vibrant street life.
-For people combining work and travel, Buenos Aires offers solid average Wi-Fi speeds, a wide range of spaces to stay and an exciting mix of food, nightlife and cultural events that keep daily life anything but routine.
+For people combining work and travel, Buenos Aires offers a wide range of digital nomad accommodation and work-friendly stays, solid average Wi-Fi speeds and an exciting mix of food, nightlife and cultural events that keep daily life anything but routine.
 On the whole, Buenos Aires keeps things interesting.
 One minute you’re knocking out work in your apartment, the next you’re stumbling upon a late-night milonga in a plaza.
 It’s a city that balances hustle with heart.

 Popular Locations